bgstaal/multipleWindow3dScene/README.md

 ## Acknowledgments
 - The Three.js team for their comprehensive 3D library.
-- @didntdrinkwater for this readme.
+- x.com/didntdrinkwater for this readme.

 ## Contact
 For more information and updates, follow [@_nonfigurativ_](https://twitter.com/_nonfigurativ_) on Twitter.